 Kelly is representing, Dimitrios Malaxianis and Tracy Albert, two individuals who have filed lawsuits against two of the most popular almond milk products in the States – WhiteWave of WWAV and Blue Diamond because of their improper use of labels.

 Tracy Albert, who was not willing to talk to FOX Business, wants these companies to come clean.
-Albert wants them to highlight the fact that their products come with only 2% of almonds on their websites and on the products themselves and removal of all unproven health claims.
+Albert wants them to highlight the fact that their products come with only 2% of almonds on their websites and the products themselves and remove all unproven health claims.

 In addition, Kelly points out that there are no more than 40 almonds in ½ gallon of Silk and Blue Diamond milks and there should be about 150 to get that creamy texture.
 This means that more than 74% of these dairy products are based on thickening agents and other similar additives.
 The number of plaintiffs is expected to increase in the following days.